EFLKumo/dotfiles/README.md

 6. Run `make encrypt` to encrypt all `secrets/origin/` files into `secrets/`
 7. `make`

+*Add wallpaper at modules/desktop/wm/niri/wallpaper.jpg*

-This configuration employs NetworkManager so if you're not using WLAN, please disable it.
+*This configuration employs NetworkManager so if you're not using WLAN, please disable it.*

 ## Install NixOS